-Turns out the top seven qualities of the company’s best performing and most innovative employees were soft skills.
+Turns out the top seven qualities of the company’s best-performing and most innovative employees were soft skills.
 In a bold move, Google reinvented how, and who, it hired, opening their positions up to candidates with non-technical degrees, like arts and humanities.

 Soft Skills are Reinventing Recruiting and Retention

 A human resources manager needs to develop strategies for recruiting and retention specific to this human-driven workplace.
-If a company has a reputation for putting people first, they will attract the right candidates from the start.
+If a company has a reputation for putting people first, it’ll attract the right candidates from the start.
 People are looking for more than a paycheck: they want meaningful work, a supportive environment, and human connections.

 Two reasons to look for people skills in candidates are:

-Employees with strong interpersonal skills are going to need less hand-holding.
+- Employees with strong interpersonal skills are going to need less hand-holding.
 They will have the confidence to be self-starters and collaborators.
 Managers can delegate projects to these employees with less oversight and more time to dedicate to bigger projects.

-When searching for candidates for management-level jobs, it’s always best to recruit from within.
+- When searching for candidates for management-level jobs, it’s always best to recruit from within.
 If HR hires candidates with strong soft skills, those employees will have the innate ability to grow and learn within the company, the qualities a leader needs to be successful.

 To prioritize soft skills in the workplace, leaders must model the desired qualities for employees, and a company’s culture needs to prioritize them.
 Building an emotionally intelligent workforce is the best business decision a company can make today.